Sodom and Gomorrah

 Look, this is a bit of a racist observation, but one that I cannot let pass without comment.
 The Jewish people have had a great many unfavorable stereotypes over they years.
 One of them is the refusal to accept a deal until they negotiate the price down.
 There is even a racist term for this, called “jewing someone down.”
 Well, after receiving the covenant (by getting circumcised), and thereby becoming Jewish, the very next thing Abraham does is enter a negotiation with god himself to lower the “cost” of saving Sodom.

 Two angels show up at Sodom and meet up with Lot.
-(God slips out, he doesn’t get his hands dirty).
+(God must have slipped out, he doesn’t get his hands dirty).
 The whole story is below, which bears a quick read.